rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 ```
     reads:  get mqtt sonoff1
 ```
-The *get* command will return the object's state string, depending on the state of the device.
+The <i>get</i> command will return the object's state string, depending on the state of the device.
 <br>
 <br>
 Note: This is a "convenience" command, since it actually just reads the state of the Flag or Variable associated with an external device,